Hennepin County Conciliation Court

 When to file in Hennepin County Court

 Generally, you must file your claim in the county where the person or business you are suing (the defendant) is located.
-If the defendant lives in Hennepin County, then you file in that court.
+If the defendant is located in Hennepin County, then you file in that court.

 Common exceptions include: